posen1000/quarkus-backend/README.md

 It's a web app that allows users to `list, add, and delete` posts with content.

-The Post-It Application that is composed of:
+The Post-It Application that is composed of: a
 - [a quarkus backend](https://github.com/openshift-for-developers/quarkus-backend)
 - [a nodejs react frontend](https://github.com/openshift-for-developers/nodejs-frontend)
 - an optionally deployed database